theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 ## Hierarchy

-The following settings only apply to hierarchy extractions.
+The following settings only apply to Hierarchy extractions.

 ![Deltaq-Preferences-Hierarchy](/img/content/Deltaq-Preferences-Hierarchy.png){:class="img-responsive"}

 ### Extraction

 **Language**<br>
-Enter the language of the hierarchy, e.g., 'E' or 'D'.
+Enter the language of the Hierarchy, e.g., 'E' or 'D'.

 **Hierarchy Name**<br>
-Enter the name of the hierarchy.
+Enter the name of the Hierarchy.

 **Hierarchy Class**<br>
-Enter the class of the hierarchy.
+Enter the class of the Hierarchy.

 **Representation:**
-- *ParentChild*: The hierarchy is represented in the SAP parent-child format.
+- *ParentChild*: The Hierarchy is represented in the SAP parent-child format.
 Example:<br>
 ![Hierarchies-Parent-Child](/img/content/extractors.bwhier/Hierarchy-Table-Output-Result.png){:class="img-responsive"}
-- *Natural*: The SAP parent-child hierarchy is transformed into a regular hierarchy.
+- *Natural*: The SAP parent-child Hierarchy is transformed into a regular hierarchy.
 Example:<br>
 ![Hierarchy-Parent-Child-Natural](/img/content/extractors.bwhier/Hierarchy-Parent-Child-Natural.png){:class="img-responsive"}
-- *ParentChildWithNodeNames*: The hierarchy is represented in a reduced SAP parent-child format that only includes single nodes and their parent.
+- *ParentChildWithNodeNames*: The Hierarchy is represented in a reduced SAP parent-child format that only includes single nodes and their parent.
 Example:<br>
 ![Hierarchy-Parent-Child-With-Node-Names](/img/content/extractors.bwhier/Hierarchy-ParentChildWithNodes.png){:class="img-responsive"}

 ### Natural Representation